therightstuff/aws-cdk-js-dev-guide/README.md

 - follow cdk guide
   - get 12 digit account id from My Account in console
   - https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#hello_world_tutorial

+### Tool Versions

+The two main AWS packages in use, CDK and SAM, tend to be updated frequently with breaking changes.
+Prior to committing changes, please ensure that you are using the latest versions and that everything is building and running correctly.

 ### CDK Initialization